savonet/book/workflow.md

 ```

 Because Liquidsoap encodes a possibly infinite stream, there is no way to know
 in advance the duration of encoded data.
-Since wav header has to be written
+However, the wav header has to be
-first, by default its length is set to the maximun possible value.
-If you know
+written first, and its length is thus set to the maximum possible value by
-the expected duration of the encoded data and you actually care about the wav
+default.
+If you know the expected duration of the encoded data and you actually
-length header then you should use the `duration` parameter.
+care about the wav length header then you should use the `duration` parameter.

 ### Ogg {#sec:ogg}

 Liquidsoap has native support for ogg which is a _container_: it is a file
 format which can contain multiple streams (typically, audio and/or video).
 The
 syntax for encoding in ogg is `%ogg(...)`, where the `...` is a list of
 streams.
-The currently supported encoders for the streams them selves are Opus,
+The currently supported encoders for the streams themselves are Opus,
-Vorbis, Speex and FLAC for audio, and theora for video.
+Vorbis, Speex and FLAC for audio, and Theora for video.
 For instance, we can
 encode an opus stream in an ogg container with the encoder

 ```{.liquidsoap include="liq/encoder-ogg-1.liq" from=2 to=-1}